 Triumph Tiger 900 Review

-The motor on the 900GT continues to be extremely refined, smooth and highly tractable.
-The power delivery is linear, but now with better low and mid-range performance, the Tiger 900GT is a bliss to ride.
+Like the other triple in its family, the engine on the Tiger 900 Rally too is extremely refined and smooth, but at the same time, it has good amount of grunt.
 The throttle response is crisp and the fueling is accurate.
+The overall power deliver is linear but twist that throttle to see this ADV turn into a different animal.
+Plus, now with better low and mid-range the Tiger 900 Rally is extremely comfortable to ride in the city and on the highways.
 But one aspect that we loved the most about this Triumph is the tractability.
 The bike can do as low as 40kmph in sixth gear and that means you don’t have to do a lot of gear change while riding in the city.
 Plus, overtakes are also extremely easy.
-There are some vibes though once you cross 130kmph.
+On the highways too, this aspect allows you to go from 50kmph to triple digit speeds all day long without the need of shifting gears more often and that reduces the overall fatigue.
+What we didn’t like about this engine is the vibe it generates post 130kmph.
 The buzz can be felt on the handlebar and the footpegs.
 It is negligible but it tends to bother a bit when you are continuously touring at high speed.

 Photography by Kapil Angane

 Full Review-Hide Review